 To add your resource to this page, please email us with a link and brief description, or introduce your work in eco-fiction to our Google+ community group.
-The topics in this large reference cover ecological fiction, and sometimes nonfiction, in literature and the arts.
+The topics in this large reference cover nature writing and the arts.

 ALECC: The Association for Literature, Environment, and Culture in Canada / Association pour la littérature, l’environnement et la culture au Canada (ALECC) is an organization for the creation, appreciation, discussion, analysis, and dissemination of knowledge about the work of nature writers, environmental writers and journalists, eco-artists of all disciplines, ecocritics, and ecotheorists in Canada.

 ASLE (Association for the Study of Literature and the Environment): A dynamic community of teachers, writers, students, artists and environmentalists interested in the natural world and its meanings and representations in language and culture.

 EASLCE (European Association for the Study of Literature, Culture and the Environment): Part of a worldwide network of affiliated organizations that brings together scholars, artists, and activists with an interest in the study of the interrelationship between nature and human cultures, aiming to foster the dialogue on environmental issues across cultural and disciplinary boundaries.

 Eco-Fiction by Lebanese Students: Greenline publication that helps promote environmental awareness and document environmental threats.